tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Events.md

 - Create a plan for implementing improvements to the way the Scrum Team does its work
 - Identify and order the major items that went well and potential improvements
 - Inspect how the last Sprint went with regards to people, relationships, process, and tools

+#### Question 17
+What does Cone of Uncertainty show?

+Answer: How much is known about the Product over time.

+#### Question 18
+What is the result of the Sprint Review?

+Answer: A revised Product Backlog that defines the probable Product Backlog items for the next Sprint

+#### Question 19
+Is it allowed to skip the Daily Scrum if there is nothing interesting to talk about?

+Answer: No

+#### Question 20
+What are the time-boxes for the Sprint Review and the Sprint Retrospective?

+Answer: 4 and 3 hours respectively

+#### Question 21
+What is the input to the Sprint Planning?
+- Past performance of the Development Team
+- Projected capacity of the Development Team during the Sprint
+- The latest product Increment
+- The Product Backlog

+#### Question 22
+The structure of the Daily Scrum is well-defined and constant.
+Every team member should answer the three main questions:

+- What did I do yesterday?
+- What will I do today?
+- Do I see any impediment?

+Answer: False

+#### Question 23
+The Daily Scrum always should take exactly 15 minutes.
+For example, if your team managed doing it in 5 minutes, you should spend 10 more minutes on some useful team activity like Product Backlog refinement, but not more.

+Answer: False

+#### Question 24
+How long should the Sprint Planning be?

+Answer: Not more than 8 hours

+#### Question 25
+Only the Product Owner and the Development Team participate in the Sprint Planning.
+There is nothing to do for the Scrum Master.

+Answer: False

+#### Question 26
+What are the formal opportunities to adapt?
+- The Daily Scrum
+- The Sprint Review
+- The Sprint Retrospective
+- The Sprint Planning